AnthonyGosselin/Ctrl-Crash/README.md

 ```

 See [eval README](src/eval/README.md) for more details and for other metrics.

-## Dataset Preprocessing (Optional)

-Instead of downloading the preprocessing datasets, you may choose to preprocess them yourself.
-Scripts and instructions for preparing datasets (frame extraction, cropping, bounding-box label generation, train/val split) are provided in the [preprocess README](src/preprocess/README.md).
-See that file for details on supported datasets and usage examples.

 **NOTE**: This repository is actively being updated, changes and bug fixes can be expected in the days/weeks to come